whoisoscar/calameo-downloader/README.md

 Given a list of calmeo.com books, the script will go through all the pages and dowload them.
 If `only_pdf` is set to false, the script will download both a SVG and PVG version.

 This is done for personal preference as SVG's allow to search and copy text, but are more heavy-weight.

+Onece all files are downloaded, the script combines all files into one PDF.

 Setting `only_pdf` to true will take significantly less time as SVG's take a long time to download.